danedwells/seismic_benchmark/README.md

 # seismic_benchmark

 > **Work in progress.** This repository is under active development.
 APIs, file layouts, and workflows may change without notice.
+This repository is being developed with the assistance of LLM/AI tools.

 A benchmarking framework for evaluating the [bEPIC](../bEPIC/) Bayesian earthquake early warning location algorithm across different spatial prior distributions.
 Given a set of real earthquake trigger sequences, it runs bEPIC iteratively as station triggers arrive and compares the resulting posterior locations against USGS ANSS catalog reference positions.